July 2 - 13, 2017 (12 days and 10 nights)

 ASAHIKAWA - HORONOBE - WAKKANAI (B)(D)

-We'll travel north through the towns of Horonobe and Toyotomi to Wakkanai, a city located at the northern fringe of Hokkaido.
-En route, we'll make a stop to visit the Sarobetsu Primeval Flower Garden, home to hundreds of alpine wetland plants and flowers (weather permitting).
+We'll travel on a scenic route north through the towns of Horonobe and Toyotomi to spend the night in Wakkanai, a city located at the northern fringe of Hokkaido.
+Enroute, we'll visit the Sarobetsu Primeval Flower Garden, home to hundreds of alpine wetland plants and delicate flowers (weather permitting).
 On arrival in Wakkanai, we'll visit Wakkanai Koen, a large park offering commanding views of the area.
 Featured in the park are several interesting monuments including the 'Monument to Nine Ladies' - a memorial commemorating the nine female operators working at a Sakhalin Island telegraph station who committed suicide at the post office after they learned about the fall of Karafuto (Sakhalin) to Russian troops.
-Also featured in the park is the 'Monument to Taro and Jiro', two Siberian huskies that an Antarctic expedition was forced to leave behind.
+Also featured in the park is a 'Monument to Taro and Jiro', two Siberian huskies that an Antarctic expedition was forced to leave behind.
 When the trainer returned with another expedition the following year, much to his surprise, he was warmly greeted by the two dogs who had survived a whole Antarctic winter.
 Their story is detailed in the 1983 film Nankyoku Monogatari.
-Weather permitting, from Cape Noshappu at the northwestern end of the city, you may be able to see Rishiri Island and Rebun Island - two windswept islands off the northern tip.
-We will spend the night in the city.
+Weather permitting, you may be able to see Rishiri Island and Rebun Island - two windswept islands off the northern tip.
 Dinner will be provided for you this evening at the hotel.

 WAKKANAI - LAKE KUTCHARO - NAYORO - SOUNKYO (B)(D)

 This morning, we'll visit Soya-Misaki (Cape Soya), located at the northernmost point of the island of Hokkaido and Japan - a lonely but significant spot.
 To commemorate this fact stands a large 'Northernmost Point Monument' - a gray concrete triangle engraved with accomplishments.
-Next to this monument is the 'Statue of Mamiya Rinzo', a Japanese explorer from the Edo period famous for his explorations and mapping of Karafuto (Sakhalin) and discovering it was an island.
-In the hills behind the cape near the lighthouse are several additional monuments: The 'Tower of Prayer' - a memorial of Korean Air Lines Flight 007 that was shot down in 1983 with its tip pointing toward the direction where the plane went down, and the 'Bell for World Peace', a replica of a bell located in the garden opposite the United Nations Building in New York.
-We'll continue our journey south to visit Lake Kutcharo, a world famous wetlands area that is home to thousands of swans making their winter migration from northern Siberia to the southern climate of Japan.
+Located nearby is the 'Statue of Mamiya Rinzo', a Japanese explorer from the Edo period famous for his explorations and mapping of Karafuto (Sakhalin) and discovering it was an island.
+In the hills behind the cape near the lighthouse are several additional monuments: The 'Tower of Prayer' - a memorial of Korean Air Lines Flight 007 that was shot down in 1983 with its tip pointing toward the direction where the plane went down, and the 'Bell for World Peace', a replica of the bell located in the garden opposite the United Nations Building in New York.
+We'll continue our journey south to view Lake Kutcharo, a world famous wetlands area that is home to thousands of swans that migrates from northern Siberia to Japan during the winter season.
 We'll continue on to spend the night in Sounkyo - a popular hot-spring resort located in the Daisetsu-zan National Park.
 Enjoy dinner and relax in the hot springs of our onsen hotel this evening.

 SOUNKYO - KITAMI - ABASHIRI (B)(D)

 The largest of Japan's national parks - Daisetsu-zan - contains the very essence of rugged Hokkaido: vast plains, soaring mountain peaks, hidden gorges, cascading waterfalls, forests, and wilderness.
 The main route through the park is Sounkyo Gorge - a scenic ravine that extends into the park.
 For a 5-mile stretch, sheer cliffs rise on both sides of the canyon as the road winds through the mountain.
-This tame gorge is renowned for its picturesque waterfalls and we'll make a photo stop to view two of the main ones: Ryusei-no-taki (Shooting Star Falls) and Ginga-no-taki (Milky Way Falls).
-We'll continue on to spend the night at Abashiri, a fishing port overlooked by Mount Tento-zan and the Sea of Okhotsk.
-Before checking in, we'll visit the Okhotsk Ryuhyo (drift ice) Museum, featuring an interesting video and exhibits that explains the history of the drift ice that flows into the Sea of Okhotsk from the Aurora River during the winter season.
-Enjoy dinner and relax in the hot springs of our onsen resort this evening.
+This tame gorge is renowned for its picturesque waterfalls featuring two of the main ones: Ryusei-no-taki (Shooting Star Falls) and Ginga-no-taki (Milky Way Falls).
+We'll make a photo stop to view both of these falls before continuing on to Abashiri, a city overlooked by Mount Tento-zan and the Sea of Okhotsk.
+On arrival in Abashiri, we'll visit the Abashiri Prison Museum, consisting of many buildings which were in use until the year 1984.
+Only the most heinous criminals were banished to this forbidden northern outpost known as the 'Alcatraz' of Japan.
+The prison cells, watch towers, and prison farm buildings show how stark and monotonous life was for inmates, relieved only by restricted bathhouse visits.
+Anguished-looking mannequins bring it all to life as we retrace the history of convict labor and the harsh life of a prisoner on a tour of this open-air site.
+A visit to the Okhotsk Ryuhyo (drift ice) Museum located on Mount Tento provides interesting explanations about the history of drift ice that flows into the Sea of Okhotsk.
+We'll enjoy a video in a hi-vision theater that features the views of the four seasons of the Sea of Okhotsk and observe a view of the surrounding area from the Tentozan Observatory.
+Enjoy dinner and relax in the hot springs of our elegant hotel this evening.

 Accommodations at ABASHIRI KOSO or similar